nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for your TAHub.

-4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar addressbook.jar` command to run the application.<br>
+4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar tahub.jar` command to run the application.<br>
-   A GUI similar to the below should appear in a few seconds.
-Note how the app contains some sample data.<br>
+   A GUI similar to the below should appear in a few seconds.<br>
+   Note that the app will contain some sample data initially.<br>
    ![Ui](images/Ui.png)
+   You can use the `clear` command for a clean state.<br>

 5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

-   * `list` : Lists all students.
+   * `liststudents` : Lists all students.

    * `add n/John Doe p/98765432 e/johnd@example.com c/CS2103T;CS2101` : Adds a student named `John Doe` to TAHub.

-   * `delete 2` : Deletes the 2nd student shown in the current list.
+   * `delete 2` : Deletes the 2nd student shown in the current student list.

-   * `clear` : Deletes all students.
+   * `clear` : Deletes all students, consultations & lessons.

    * `exit` : Exits the app.